chriscrichter/Workout-Tracker/README.md

 ## Description

 This app is a workout tracker.
-You have already been provided with the front end code in the `Develop` folder.
 It was built using a Mongo database with a Mongoose schema and handles routes with Express.

 ## Business Context